 Where a Police Station has been closed and is surplus to operational requirements due to changes in the Police Scotland Estate, with Police Scotland being the only likely hypothetical tenant, then consideration should be given to a functional allowance to the building.
-In normal circumstances this should not exceed 50%, but in exceptional circumstances where buildings have no obvious potential alternative use, then a maximum of 90% may be applied.
+In normal circumstances, where buildings have no obvious potential alternative use, then a maximum of 90% may be applied.
+This should not be applied in addition to any further functional obsolescence allowances of up to 20% as detailed under 7.1.